I am a final-year Ph.D. candidate at Paul G. Allen School of

 Colby College (2016, 2017, 2018)

-Top-ranking students as determined by the cumulative academic record, three-time recipient
+Top-ranking students as determined by the cumulative academic record, three-time

 Phi Beta Kappa Summer Research Scholar